MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/networking-and-connectivity.md

 ---
 description: See guides for caching, domain info, and the communication API in Microsoft Edge.
-title: Dev guide: Networking and connectivity - Microsoft Edge Development
+title: Dev guide - Networking and connectivity - Microsoft Edge Development
 author: erikadoyle
 ---